HaxonicOfficial/Wish-Her/README.md

 Re-use it but please give credits :)

 # NOTE -
-GitHub server doesnt allow Javascript to load directly, So go to the right end of URL and click on "Load-Unsafe-Scripts".
+GitHub server doesnt allow JavaScript to load directly, So go to the right end of URL and click on "Load-Unsafe-Scripts".

 # Follow me